 Simple English definitions for legal terms

-Read a random definition: a cancellis
+Read a random definition: sole discretion

 A writ of prevention is a legal document that stops someone from filing a lawsuit.
 It is also known as "quia timet," which means "because he fears."
 This legal doctrine allows a person to seek help from a court to prevent future harm to their rights or interests.
 It is used when someone is worried that they will be hurt in the future, and they need the court's help to stop it from happening.
 This type of legal action is taken when there is a danger that a defense at law might be lost if not tried immediately.